top of page

 How to get started

-The first step is a brief enquiry so I can understand what you’re facing and advise whether family therapy is the right container.
+The first step is to complete a brief enquiry form so I can understand what you’re facing and advise whether family therapy is the appropriate support for your family regardless whether your considering blocks of family therapy or stuctured systemic intervention.

 If your situation feels urgent, you can add a line in your message and I’ll respond as soon as possible.